turingschool/career-development-curriculum-site/module_three/index.md

    * **[Week 2 Exit Ticket](https://forms.gle/1WHVG6iiHX6bkfS97)**
    * **[Week 4 Exit Ticket](https://forms.gle/uaftT1VbePHcisGn8)**

+2. **Optimize LinkedIn for Job Search**
+   * Fill out profile thoroughly
+   * Use a targeted Headline and remove student (if applicable)
+   * Use the best keywords throughout the profile -headline, summary, experience, education and skills section
+   * **Due EOD Friday of Week 5** via the end of mod survey

-2. **Finalize Resume:**
+3. **Updated Resume:**
    * The resume goal in Mod 3 is to have a complete version of your technical resume that is ATS Friendly and meets the requirements of a technical          resume.
+   * Your updated resume should be finalized by EOD Friday of Week 4
    * You will use your completed resume in week 5 via resume review activities
    * **Final resume due date is EOD Friday of Week 5** through the end of mod survey

-3. **Create a Cover Letter:**
+4. **Create a Cover Letter:**
    * Tailor your cover letter from a job description
+   * Your cover letter draft should be finalized by EOD Tuesday of Week 5
    * You will use this cover letter and job description during the week 5 homeroom group
-   * **Due Wednesday of Week 5* before the homeroom group meeting*
    * **Final due date: EOD Friday of Week 5** in end of mod survey

-4. **Optimize LinkedIn for Job Search**
-   * Fill out profile thoroughly
-   * Use a targeted Headline and remove student (if applicable)
-   * Use the best keywords throughout the profile -headline, summary, experience, education and skills section
-   * **Due EOD Friday of Week 5** via the end of mod survey

 5. Complete [end of mod self-evaluation survey](https://airtable.com/shrBZWvdZfHSeey57) by **EOD Friday of Week 5**